19th Route Army

 19th Route Army (十九路军 (十九路軍, Shíjiǔ lù jūn)) was an army in the Republic of China led by General Cai Tingkai.
-It gained a good reputation among Chinese for fighting the Japanese in Shanghai in the January 28 Incident in 1932.
-In 1933-34 it was the main force in the Fuijan Rebellion, which opposed Chiang Kai-shek and unsuccessfully sought an alliance with the Chinese Communists in the Jiangxi Soviet.
+It gained a good reputation among the Chinese for fighting the Japanese in Shanghai in the January 28 Incident in 1932.
+In 1933–34, it was the main force in the Fuijan Rebellion, which opposed Chiang Kai-shek and unsuccessfully sought an alliance with the Chinese communists in the Jiangxi Soviet.

-A "Route Army' was a type of military organization used in the Chinese Republic.
+A Route Army was a type of military organization used in the Chinese Republic.
 It usually exercised command over two or more Corps or a large number of Divisions or Independent Brigades.